 Any member who either has attained the age of 60 years or was in the service of the city on January 1, 1974 and has completed at least 20 years of service, is eligible for a normal service retirement benefit.
-Any such member may retire by filing with the retirement board, a written statement duly attested setting forth the time subsequent to the date of filing that the member desires to be retired, or the retirement board may, at its option, retire any such eligible member, furnishing written notice thereof at least 60 calendar days in advance of the specified date of such retirement.
+Any such member may retire by filing with the Retirement System's Board, a written statement duly attested setting forth the time subsequent to the date of filing that the member desires to be retired, or the Retirement System's Board may, at its option, retire any such eligible member, furnishing written notice thereof at least 60 calendar days in advance of the specified date of such retirement.

-The payment of retirement benefits to any member who is eligible to receive them and who has filed all election forms with the Retirement System shall become effective the first day of the month following termination of employment pending approval by the retirement board.
+The payment of retirement benefits to any member who is eligible to receive them and who has filed all election forms with the Retirement System shall become effective the first day of the month following termination of employment pending approval by the Retirement System's Board.
 No changes to benefit elections are permitted after the commencement of the payment of benefits.

 The Retirement System shall not pay retirement or disability benefits to city employees who again become eligible to participate in the Retirement System.
 A member shall notify the Retirement System of their rehire immediately.
-Upon rehire after a period of termination, all disbursements under the Plan to that member shall cease and the member must resume making contributions to the retirement fund as of the first pay period following their rehire.
+Upon rehire after a period of termination, all disbursements under the Retirement System to that member shall cease and the member must resume making contributions to the retirement fund as of the first pay period following their rehire.
 Rehired members shall have their benefits determined in accordance with laws governing "restoration to service" as defined in the Retirement System's enabling legislation.